-Mr. Mahoney brings to our Board pertinent experience in portfolio management, as well as in-depth knowledge of investment advisor compliance, funds management, and performance measurement and pricing of investments.
+Mr. Mahoney brings to the Board pertinent experience in portfolio management, as well as in-depth knowledge of investment advisor compliance, funds management, and performance measurement and pricing of investments.
 In addition, through his past experiences he has unique knowledge of international finance, as well as risk management strategies for foreign exchange and property and casualty operations.
-This vast experience, particularly in the areas of business, risk management and compliance matters that affect investment companies, will enhance our Board's ability to manage and direct our affairs.
+This vast experience, particularly in the areas of business, risk management and compliance matters that affect investment companies, will enhance the Board's ability to manage and direct the Company's affairs.